bstiffler582/NEM_2024_Analytics/guide.md

 ### 4. Analytics Workbench

 Now that we have real time and historical data being captured by the Storage Provider, we can use the Analytics Workbench to analyze our process.
-Open a new XaeShell instance and create a new TwinCAT Analytics project.
+Add a new Analytics project to your solution.

 For starters, we will build out basic high-level machine analysis.
 Even though we have not implemented any metrics in the PLC logic, we can measure things like run time, stop time and cycle time within Workbench using the algorithms.